ankishb/all-in-one-place/ensemble-technique.md

     random_seed:
         This parameter is similar to the ‘random_state’ parameter we have seen previously.
         It is an integer value to define the random seed for training.

-This brings us to the end of the ensemble algorithms section.
-We have covered quite a lot in this article!